tonezzz/wp_plugin_viweb/wordpress/wp-content/plugins/really-simple-ssl/readme.txt

 To install this plugin:

 1. Make a backup!
 See [our recommendations](https://really-simple-ssl.com/knowledge-base/backing-up-your-site/).
-2. Install your SSL certificate or generate one with Really Simple SSL.
-3. Download the plugin.
+2. Download the plugin.
-4. Upload the plugin to the /wp-content/plugins/ directory.
+3. Upload the plugin to the /wp-content/plugins/ directory.
-5. You may need to log in again, so keep your credentials ready.
-6. Go to "Plugins" in your WordPress admin, then click "Activate".
+4. Go to "Plugins" in your WordPress admin, then click "Activate".
-7. You will now see a notice asking you to enable SSL.
-Click it and log in again, if needed.
+5. You will now see the Really Simple SSL onboarding process, to quickly help you through the configuration process.

 == Frequently Asked Questions ==
 = Knowledge Base =
-For more detailed explanations and documentation on redirect loops, Let's Encrypt, mixed content, errors, and so on, please search the [documentation](https://www.really-simple-ssl.com/knowledge-base/)
+For more detailed explanations and documentation on all Really Simple SSL features, please search the [Knowledge Base](https://www.really-simple-ssl.com/knowledge-base/)

-= Vulnerability Detection =
-Vulnerability Detection is currently in Beta.
-It's stable, but needs scale to improve.
-If you can provide us with feedback, please do so!

 = Mixed Content issues =
 Most mixed content issues are caused by URLs in CSS or JS files.
 For detailed instructions on how to find mixed content read this [article](https://really-simple-ssl.com/knowledge-base/how-to-track-down-mixed-content-or-insecure-content/).